 Yes!
 Wireless microphone systems, distro systems, antennas, and coax cables from almost every brand and be used together so long as they operate in the same frequency range and within the rated power levels.
 You can easily add an RF Venue distro to an existing distro system from another manufacturer.

-Unlicensed wireless microphone use is also permitted on the 902-928 MHz ISM band, the 1920-1930 MHz band, and portions of the 2.4 GHz and 5 GHz ISM bands under specified power levels and rules for operation for each band.
+Since July 3, 2020, the 470-608 MHz and 614-616 MHz bands and a portion of the MHz duplex gap (657-663 MHz) are legal for unlicensed users.
+You can also use the 902-928 MHz ISM band, the 1920-1930 MHz band, and portions of the 2.4 GHz and 5 GHz ISM bands under specified power levels and rules for operation for each band.
 In addition, the VHF frequency range for wireless microphones of 168-216 MHz is available.

-Proper antenna aiming can result in free benefits, so don’t ignore it.
+Proper antenna aiming can be highly beneficial to the quality of your audio.
 Omni antennas, such as the whips that are provided with a new wireless microphone, pick up in a 360° horizontal circle, so they cannot be aimed.
 They provide low gain and no rejection of local interference.